 The MAC has been built by Bowen Mascott JV (a company owned by Mascott Construction Ltd).

-The MAC's curatorial team is always interested to receive updates from both emergent and established artists in the form of invitations, publications, e-flyers and weblinks.
+The MAC's curatorial team is always interested in receiving updates from both emergent and established artists in the form of invitations, publications, e-flyers and web links.
 This forms part of its ongoing process of research.
 However, the team cannot accept unsolicited exhibition proposals and is therefore sadly unable to reply to these submissions.

 Just give us a call on 028 9023 5053 or email email@example.com